Project case study

 Overview

-The NHS IT Risk Documentation Tool is a Django-based application designed to support the creation of structured risk documentation for healthcare IT systems.
+The NHS IT Risk Documentation Tool is a Django-based application designed to support the creation, maintenance, and reporting of structured risk documentation for healthcare IT systems.

 Project Context

-The product idea was to move this process away from disconnected documents and towards a structured system of records.
+The product idea was to move risk documentation away from disconnected documents and towards a structured, reusable, auditable model.

 The Problem

-Risk documentation can be difficult to manage when it is spread across documents, spreadsheets, shared folders, and local templates.
+Risk documentation can become difficult to manage when it is spread across documents, spreadsheets, shared folders, and local templates.

 Common problems include:

-The problem is not simply storing the information.
+The issue is not simply storing the information.

-The harder problem is keeping the relationships between the information clear.
+The harder problem is maintaining the relationships between the information.

-A hazard may have multiple causes.
+A hazard may have several causes.
 A cause may require several controls.
 A control may apply to more than one hazard.
-A hazard control record needs to bring these elements together in a consistent way.
+A hazard-control record needs to bring these elements together in a way that can be reviewed, reused, reported, and audited.

 Product Goal

-The goal of the application is to support structured risk documentation.
+The goal of the application is to support structured risk documentation for healthcare IT systems.

-The system should help answer questions such as:
+The system is designed to help answer questions such as:

 The aim is not to replace professional judgement.